Readless

 ClimateCanary Media, The Climate Tech HandbookPolicy, emerging tech, funding

-The typical VC workday runs from 8 AM to 6 PM, filled with meetings, calls, and portfolio work.
+The typical VC workday runs from 8 AM to 6 PM, filled with partner meetings, founder calls, and portfolio work.
 Without deliberate structure, information consumption gets squeezed into fragmented moments—or worse, late nights.

 1. Morning block (6-7 AM): Scan overnight news, newsletters, and AI digests before the meeting deluge